 Based on the Off-Broadway stage play of the same name, The Exonerated tells the stories of six actual people on death row who were falsely convicted of murder.
-The movie script was written from interviews with and the testimony of these innocent death row inmates, who gave accounts of their struggles in prison, and what happened to them after their release, because all six were eventually exonerated through the introduction of DNA evidence.
+The movie script was written using interviews and testimonies from these innocent death row inmates.
+They gave accounts of their struggles in prison and what happened to them after their release, because all six were eventually exonerated through the introduction of DNA evidence.
 The movie features Brian Dennehy, Danny Glover, Delroy Lindo, Aidan Quinn, and Susan Sarandon.

 Susan Sarandon brings her own brand of sex appeal and intelligence to every role – from her fearless portrayal in Bull Durham to her Oscar-nominated performances in Thelma and Louise, Lorenzo’s Oil, The Client, and Atlantic City to her Academy Award-winning and SAG Award-winning role in Dead Man Walkingas Sister Helen, a nun consoling a death-row inmate.

 Sarandon made her acting debut in the movie Joe, which she followed with a continuing role in the TV drama A World Apart.
 Early film credits include the 1975 cult classic The Rocky Horror Picture Show and Louis Malle’s controversial Pretty Baby.
 She went on to receive her first Oscar nomination in Malle’s Atlantic City.